Wando (footballer, born 1963)

 Geovânio Bonfim Sobrinho (born 13 March 1963), commonly known as Wando, is a Brazilian retired professional footballer who played as a left winger.

 Over nine seasons, he amassed Primeira Liga totals of 225 matches and 26 goals, mainly with Benfica.

 Club career

-Born in Rio de Janeiro, Wando arrived in Portugal at only 19 and started playing for S.C.
+Born in Rio de Janeiro, Wando arrived in Portugal at only 19 and started playing with S.C.
 Braga.
-After two solid seasons in Minho, he signed with fellow Primeira Liga club S.L.
+After two solid seasons in Minho, he signed for fellow Primeira Liga club S.L.
 Benfica, becoming an important attacking weapon as the latter won one league (1987), three cups (1985 to 1987) and one supercup (1985).

-After four seasons being regularly used, whether as a starter or substitute, and with competitive totals of 139 games and 23 goals, Wando left Benfica and played three more years in the country – always in the top division – with Vitória de Setúbal and C.S.
+After four seasons being regularly used, whether as a starter or substitute, and with competitive totals of 139 games and 23 goals, Wando left Benfica and spent three more years in the country – always in the top division – with Vitória de Setúbal and C.S.
 Marítimo (two seasons).
-He retired in 1994 at 31, after spells with Turkish side Konyaspor and Esporte Clube XV de Novembro (Jaú) back in his home country.
+He retired in 1994 at 31, following spells with Turkish side Konyaspor and Esporte Clube XV de Novembro (Jaú) back in his home country.